hbhanoo/this-land/README.md

 ## Project

+This is an environmental protest song.

 I'd love to take the lyrics in this project and record a youtube video with world music contributions from artists from all around the world.

 I'm sowing the seeds of the project on github specifically so that I can (easily?) collaborate with others to bring this to fruition.

 Read below for a little bit more about the project, as well as how to contribute.

 ## About
 In March 2018, I drove my eight year old daughter from Austin to Big Bend National Park in West Texas in our 1988 VW Vanagon/Westfalia.

-On the way back, *This Land Is Your Land* came on my spotify as we drove through the the desert and my eyes welled up with tears.
+On the way back, *This Land Is Your Land* played my spotify as we drove through the the desert and my eyes welled up with tears.

 I grew up outside of the United States, so it's a bit of a curiosity how moved I was by the evocative imagery in the song.